techieeliot/portfolio-mesfin/ReadMe.md

 # Portfolio page
-New Portfolio page 2018, This is part of FCC/FreeCodeCamp Responsive Web Design Project.
+This is my  Portfolio page where all my public projects are collected, I use this project also as  FCC/FreeCodeCamp Responsive Web Design Project.